- Our Story|

-About grades and how to submit grades: See the VCU Undergraduate Bulletin “Grading and marking system” for detailed information about the grading system.
+About grades and how to submit grades: You must submit all grades through VCU’s Banner system, which is different than Blackboard.
+(It’s great to post final grades to Blackboard for your students to see, but they’re not official until posted in Banner.)
+See the VCU Undergraduate Bulletin “Grading and marking system” for detailed information about the grading system.
 Use the myVCU portal to submit final course grades (and for 100- and 200-level courses, mid-semester grades).
 After logging into myVCU, click on “eServices/VCU Self Service,” also known as the Banner system.
 You can use these instructions.
 Banner also is a way to get a list of students in your course and to obtain contact information for students.

 Official course descriptions: Here is VCU’s course catalog, including a list of all mass comm courses (showing the prerequisites).
 The VCU Bulletin describes our overall program; it shows our graduation requirements for each sequence (advertising, journalism and public relations).